Skip to main content

 • persistent cough

-• loss of or change in appetite
+• loss of, or change, in appetite

-• feel confused and have trouble thinking clearly
+• feeling of confusion, trouble thinking clearly

 Diagnosis